Olivia-Cheung/ArduinoPractice/README.md

 So far I have the following programs:
 1. BlinkingLED (makes a certain light on the Ardunio Uno turn on and off in 2 second intervals)
-3. ButtonLED (makes an LED light turn on when a button is pressed)
+3. ButtonLED (makes an LED light turn on when a button is pressed and leaves the LED light on for 10 seconds)